kp6531/trail_2/README.md

-# Textbook Chatbot (Team 3)
+# CSE Academic Advisor Chatbot (Team 2)
 CSE 6550: Software Engineering Concepts, Fall 2024

 **California State University, San Bernardino**

 ## Project Overview

-This project involves the development of a Textbook Chatbot using advanced AI models for providing students with answers and guidance based on textbook materials.
-The chatbot leverages technologies such as GPT-4, Streamlit, and LangChain to deliver an intuitive and engaging user experience.
+The **CSE Academic Advisor Chatbot** is an AI-driven assistant designed to help students navigate academic queries related to the Computer Science and Engineering (CSE) department.
+The chatbot can answer questions about course prerequisites, academic schedules, department policies, and more.
+This project leverages advanced AI models and various technologies to provide accurate and helpful information.

 ## Table of Contents
 - [Setup](#setup)